Arkanosis/socksfinder/README.md

 Building an index can take quite a while and eat a significant amount of memory (depending on the size of the dump).
-For the French Wikipedia, it takes about 45 minutes with a fast internet access, and consumes close to 500 MiB of RAM.
+For the French Wikipedia, it takes about 45 minutes with a fast internet access, and consumes close to 1.5 GiB of RAM.

 ```console
 $ curl -s "https://dumps.wikimedia.org/frwiki/latest/frwiki-latest-stub-meta-history.xml.gz" |